lx7555/Exploring-Inland-Water-Scene-Generation-for-Change-Detection-Analysis/README.md

 ## Abstract

-Change detection is becoming indispensable for unmanned aerial vehicles, especially in the domain of water landing, rescue and search.
-However, even the most advanced change detectors require large amounts of data for model training and testing.
+Change detection (CD) is becoming indispensable for unmanned aerial vehicles (UAV), especially in the domain of water landing and aerial observation.
+However, even the most advanced models require large amounts of data for model training and testing.
 Therefore, a sufficient variety of labeled images with different imaging conditions are needed.
-In this paper, we present a cloning method to simulate water-scene and collect labeled multi-challenge sequences automatically.
-The multi-challenge sequences consist of six challenges to test the effects of dynamic background, weather, and noise on change detection models.
-Then, we propose an image-translation framework that translates simulated images to synthetic images.
-This framework uses shared parameters (encoder and generator) and 10 × 10 receptive fields (discriminator), so it can generate realistic synthetic images as model training sets.
-The experimental results indicate that: 1) different imaging challenges will affect the performance of change detection models; 2) compared with simulated images, the synthetic images can effectively improve the accuracy of (supervised) change detection models.
+In this paper, we present a cloning method to simulate inland-water scene and collect automatically labeled multi-challenge sequences.
+The simulated dataset consists of two subsets (normal and aerial image categories).
+The normal subset includes six challenges that test the effects of dynamic background, weather, and noise on change detection models.
+The aerial imagery subset provides changes in building, vegetation, and ocean color for remote sensing detection.
+Then, we propose an image- translation framework that translates simulated images to synthetic images.
+This framework 10 uses shared parameters (encoder and generator) and 22 × 22 receptive fields (discriminator) to generate realistic synthetic images as model training sets.
+The experimental results indicate that: 1) different imaging challenges affect the performance of change detection models; 2) compared with simulated images, synthetic images can effectively improve the accuracy of supervised models.

 ## Description
 Considering that change detection models have to deal with some challenges of water scenes, we generate various simulated multi-challenge sequences,